S-Limbu/sql-projects-portfolio/practice/analysis/08_second_highest_salary_analysis.md

 ---

 ## 🧠 Business Scenario
-The HR Team is conducting a salary band review and wants to identify the second-highest salary in the company.
-This is part of a broader initiative to understand current pay distribution, evaluate fairness, and redesign competitive compensation strategies.
+The HR Team is conducting a salary band review and wants to **identify the second-highest salary** in the company.
+This is part of a broader initiative to **understand current pay distribution, evaluate fairness, and redesign competitive compensation strategies**.

 ---